 Look at the changes in results on some of the athletics track events at the Olympic Games in 1908 and 1948.
 Compare the results for 2012.

+Nirmala and Riki live 9 kilometres away from the nearest market.
 They both want to arrive at the market at exactly noon.
 What time should each of them start riding their bikes?

 Use your knowledge of angles to work out how many degrees the hour and minute hands of a clock travel through in different amounts of time.

 These two challenges will test your time-keeping!